-Additional information on financial aid and tuition financing can be found under Tuition, Financial Aid and Financing.
+Additional information on tuition financing can be found under Tuition Financing.
 The cost of books and materials, other than each course syllabus, is not included in the tuition.
 The University does not sell books or materials.
 Most books and materials may be purchased at local colleges, retail bookstores, directly from publishers or over the Internet.
 The cost is estimated to average approximately $150.00 per course.
 Students are always provided with a mail or Internet source for acquiring all required materials.

 Registration and Orientation Fee

-This one-time fee is charged at the time of a student’s initial enrollment and is related to the costs associated with setting-up the student’s file and developing a Degree Completion Plan.
+This one-time fee is charged at the time of a student’s initial enrollment and is related to the costs associated with setting-up the student’s file.

 Dissertation/ADP Defense Fee

 APA Reader Fee (Per Hour)